mulllhausen/software-notes/debian7os-setup.md

     wget -O skype-install.deb http://www.skype.com/go/getskype-linux-deb
     sudo dpkg -i skype-install.deb
     sudo apt-get -f install

+restart to get skype to recognize pulseaudio and all should be fine

 ###### install vuze to get some torrent files